Brille24/SyliusTierpricePlugin/README.md

 ```

 ### Integration
-The Bundle overrides the `ProductVariant` class that is provided by Sylius.
+* The Bundle overrides the `ProductVariant` class that is provided by Sylius.
 This will be overridden in the `resource.yml` of the Bundle.
 If you want to override that class in your application too, you have to merge the two configurations.
+* Furthermore there is an entry in the `services.yml` inside the config folder that you have to uncomment if you want to have the default implementation of the tier price finder.

 ## Usage
 First of all you have to set up a product with as many variants as you want.
-Then in each of these variants you can set the tierpricing based on the channels.
+Then in each of these variants you can set the tier pricing based on the channels.
 The table automatically sorts itself to provide a better overview for all different tiers, you configured.

 <img src="https://gitlab.dev-b24.de/mamazu/sylius-tierprice/raw/master/images/Backend.png" />